nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ## 2. How to use the guide

+:exclamation:

+<> - means that ...

+[] - means that ...

+invalid input is shown with:

+>
+	- Invalid input 1
+	- Invalide input 2

 <br>

 ## 3. Getting Started

-&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; **Setting up**

-There are 2 prerequisites for this project

-1. Java 11

--   Launch your terminal and type "java -version" to ensure the correct version

-2. Intellij IDEA

-&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; **Getting Started**

-1. Fork this repo, and clone the fork into your computer.

-2. Import the project as a gradle project

-3. Run Duke.main and try a few commands

-4. Run the tests to ensure they all pass.

-Setting up the project in your computer
 :exclamation: Caution: Follow the steps in the following guide precisely.
 Things will not work out if you deviate in some steps.

-First, fork this repo, and clone the fork into your computer.
+First fork this repo, and clone the fork into your computer.

-If you plan to use Intellij IDEA (highly recommended):
+**Setting up the project in your computer**

-Configure the JDK: Follow the guide [se-edu/guides] IDEA: Configuring the JDK to to ensure Intellij is configured to use JDK 11.
+1. Configuring the JDK to to ensure Intellij is configured to use JDK 11.
-Import the project as a Gradle project: Follow the guide [se-edu/guides] IDEA: Importing a Gradle project to import the project into IDEA.
+2. Import the project as a Gradle project.
-:exclamation: Note: Importing a Gradle project is slightly different from importing a normal Java project.
-Verify the setup:
-Run the seedu.address.Main and try a few commands.
+3. Run the seedu.duke.HealthVault and try a few commands as stated in the User Guide.
-Run the tests to ensure they all pass.
+4. Run the tests to ensure they all pass.
+5. When you are ready to start coding, we recommend that you get some sense of the overall design by reading about HealthVault’s architecture.

-Before writing code
+**Before writing code**
-Configure the coding style

-If using IDEA, follow the guide [se-edu/guides] IDEA: Configuring the code style to set up IDEA’s coding style to match ours.
+1. If using IDEA, configuring the code style to set up IDEA’s coding style to match ours.

-:bulb: Tip: Optionally, you can follow the guide [se-edu/guides] Using Checkstyle to find how to use the CheckStyle within IDEA e.g., to report problems as you write code.
-Set up CI

-This project comes with a GitHub Actions config files (in .github/workflows folder).
-When GitHub detects those files, it will run the CI for your project automatically at each push to the master branch or to any PR.
-No set up required.

-Learn the design

-When you are ready to start coding, we recommend that you get some sense of the overall design by reading about AddressBook’s architecture.
+2. When you are ready to start coding, we recommend that you get some sense of the overall design by reading about HealthVault’s architecture.

-Do the tutorials These tutorials will help you get acquainted with the codebase.

-Tracing code
-Removing fields
-Adding a new command

 <br>